wwpa65/MechaCar_Statistical_Analysis/README.md

 - Alternative hypothesis: At least one of the means is different from all other groups.i.e., Mean fuel efficiency (MPG) is statistically significantly different at least in vehicle group (MechaCar and competitor vehicles)

 *What statistical test would you use to test the hypothesis?
 And why?*
-- Perform correlation analysis using as many numerical parameters available in a publicly available dataset
+- Perform correlation analysis using as many numerical vehicle parameters available in a publicly available datase wyth vehicle parameters on fuel efficiency.
   - This will help identifying correlating variables with fuel effiency (MPG) to narrow down the list of variables for multiple linear modeling.
-  - It will also narrow down the list of independent variables for using in multiple linear modeling
+  - It will also narrow down the number of independent variables for using in multiple linear modeling

 - Perform multiple linear regression analysis using highly correlated variables (vehicle parameters) in the correlation analysis to determine parameters that predict fuel effiency (MPG).
   - This will enable identifying variables (measured vehicle parameters) that predict fuel efficiency (MPG).